apache/yunikorn-site/docs/design/user_group_manager.md

 The tracker considers only the group received as part of the _UserGroup_ object at the time of first usage registration for the application in the tracker.
 In case of group changes while the user’s application is actively being tracked, the tracker does not consider the group change.
 However, If the user submits a new application, the most current group information at that point in time will be used.

 Until there is full support for groups in the k8shim, group tracking will be limited.
 No groups are passed by the k8shim to the core.
 This results in the _UserGroup_ object in the current implementation to always have only one group.
-The group name will be the same as the user name.
+The group name will be the same as the username.
 We also have excluded configuration processing for the tracking.
 For the current tracking implementation as described in the document these limitations will result in the user and group linked to the user to track the same usage.

 ###  Cluster or queue based tracking

 Tracking user usage will be based on the usage per queue.
 The full hierarchy of the queue will be tracked.
 We should not just track the leaf or root of the hierarchy.
 The overall cluster usage is the same as the usage of the root queue.
 Cluster level usage does not need separate tracking.

-The overhead of tracking per queue should be realy limited.
+The overhead of tracking per queue should be really limited.
 In most cases a user will run their workloads in a specific queue.
 Deeply nested queues do also add overhead to the tracking.
 During testing the impact of workload spread and or deep nesting needs to be assessed.
 If needed this can be called out in the documentation.

 We also need to take into account that multiple members of a group could be using different queues in the hierarchy.
 If tracking usage would be limited to the leaf level, aggregating group usage becomes more difficult and loses transparency.